fhiso/legacy-format/serialization-redux.md

 A pseudo-structure consists of the following components:

 Tag
-:   Every pseudo-structure has a *tag*, a string specified in this document.
+:   Every pseudo-structure has a *tag*, a four-character *string* specified elsewhere in this document.

 Payload
-:   If present, a string.
+:   If present, a *string*.

 Substructures
 :   Pseudo-structures may contain zero or more  Structures,